 Your ID card will allow to you to use the photocopy machine located in the Stack area on Level 3.

-Reference Librarians are available to assist students with print and online legal research in person during open hours (except on Saturdays), via email or by telephone at 752-0210.
+Reference Librarians are available to assist students with print and online legal research during open hours, via email or by telephone at 752-0210.
 Students, especially research assistants, are encouraged to schedule an appointment with a Reference Librarian to discuss individual research needs.

 Upon request, librarians will conduct a library tour.